jmorilloe/CarND-MPC-Project/README.md

 * Model Predictive Control with Latency:

-Real world latency is taken into account in this project by delaying the actuations by 100 ms. As dt = latency = 100ms, our approach will be to sum the next step actuation and the next predicted actuation.
+Real world latency is taken into account in this project by delaying the actuations by 100 ms. As dt = latency = 100ms, our approach will be to sum of the first and second control inputs instead of just the first one.
 This trick enabled us to follow the yellow line much more closely and increasing the driving speed.

 # CarND-Controls-MPC